SN-Koarashi/GalleryCompressor/README.md

-# GalleryCompress
+# Gallery Compressor
-Provides the function of compressing and reducing the resolution of photos in the photo library to suit web preview.
+Compress photos in your gallery and reduce their resolution to speed up web browsing and save network bandwidth.